On the Line (2021 film): Critical response

-SPOTV News reporter Kim Hyun-rok, reviewing the film opined that Voice, a real crime action has been shown from perspective of both, the victims and the criminals.
+SPOTV News reporter Kim Hyun-rok, reviewing the film opined that Voice, a real crime action has been shown from the perspective of both, the victims and the criminals.
 She said, "[the film] takes the world of voice phishing as one axis, and the pleasure of destroying it on one axis.
 It added cinematic fun to the taste of looking into the world of crime that I thought I knew but didn't know."
 She praised the action sequences of the film and actor Byun Yo-han, who as a former police officer and a victim "is in charge of 'real action' [and] dedicated action was added to the emotions that were pressed tightly."
-Kim also appreciated the "realistic map of voice phishing and capitalism", she concluded, "it [the voice phishing call centre home base and process] is drawn as if it can be grasped by hand, and the level of immersion is considerable."
+Kim also appreciated the "realistic map of voice phishing and capitalism", she concluded, "it [the voice phishing call centre home base and process] is drawn as if it can be grasped by the hand, and the level of immersion is considerable."